snbutters/portfolio/README.md

 ## Setup/Installation Requirements

 #### To clone the repository:
-* Copy the following link: https://github.com/snbutters/portfolio.git
+1. Copy the following link: https://github.com/snbutters/portfolio.git
-* Open your terminal
+2. Open your terminal
-* Type git clone (paste repository link)
+3. Type git clone (paste link)

-You can also *[click here](https://)* for direct access to the webpage.
+You can also [click here](https://snbutters.github.io/portfolio/) for direct access to the webpage.

 ## Technologies Used